 Roofing including roof space

 Repair category 1

-Notes No significant defects noted.
+Notes The condition of the roof tiles appears consistent with their age and type of material.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+ROOF SPACE: No significant defects evident.